Skip to main content

 Relying solely on a total testosterone measurement after a lifestyle intervention is akin to judging a company’s performance by looking only at its total number of employees, without considering their productivity or efficiency.
 The total number might be the same, but if the workforce has become more skilled, efficient, and better managed, the company’s output and health are vastly improved.

 Similarly, your body’s hormonal “output” is a function of the active, free fraction of testosterone.
-A that improves metabolic health often results in a more tightly regulated system.
+A lifestyle change that improves metabolic health often results in a more tightly regulated system.
 The body, now operating more efficiently, may require less raw hormonal material to achieve the same or even better physiological effects.

 This is why the Endocrine Society guidelines suggest that in certain situations, particularly when SHBG abnormalities are suspected (as is common in obesity or after significant weight loss), measuring free testosterone provides more clinically relevant information.
 The true measure of your success is not just the total amount of hormone you produce, but how effectively your body can use it.